Friday, December 23rd 2011

 Saturday, December 10th 2011

 The other day Art unveiled these wonderful new stickers.
-Loving designed and printed over the last six months they feature round, square and rectangular shapes.
+Lovingly designed and printed over the last six months they feature round, square and rectangular shapes.
 The rest of the team seemed to like them.
 It was hard to tell.

 I know what you’re thinking, how can I get my hands on a sheet of these amazing stickers?
 Simple!
 We’re going to be giving away one sheet with every order you make, while stocks last.
 So get ordering, sticker lovers.